RickStrahl/Westwind.Wpf.Statusbar/README.md

 ```

 ## Using Custom Icons
 The status bar uses default icons that are internally provided via a XAML resource.
-You can override these default resources by reassing the default `StatusIcons` assignments in a few ways.
+Icons are changeable via `ImageSource` instances meaning that you can override icons with many type of images such as bitmaps, XAML resources, icons, and even from font libraries like FontAwesome.

-### Default Icon Configuration
+### Default Icon Configuration - how it works
-By default the `StatusbarHelper` and `StatusbarControl` are using default icons that are embedded as XAML resources in `icons.xaml`.
-The default resource is accessible via the following resource and resource keys:
+By default the `StatusbarHelper` and `StatusbarControl` are using default icons that are embedded as XAML resources in `icons.xaml` and that are assigned as `DrawingImage` instances to the `ImageSource` typed properties of `StatusIcons`.
+The default resource icons are accessible via the following resource path and resource keys:

 ```cs
 public StatusIcons()